LaurenceA/COMS20011_2020/labs/README.md

 (lab1) $ jupyter notebook
 ```

+9. Select the file `labsheet1.ipynb`

-9. In the toolbar, go to *Kernel->Change kernel->lab1* to activate the environment
+10. In the toolbar, go to *Kernel->Change kernel->lab1* to activate the environment

 Optional: Install any missing dependencies.